Rewrite A Sentence Without Changing The Meaning

 When you look at any sentence, think about how you can say it another way.
 If you use a grammatical expletive, it is always worth changing.

-You can use many options and possibilities to rewrite a sentence but still maintain its essential meaning.
+You can use many options and possibilities to change a sentence but still maintain its essential meaning.

 All you need to do is think about changing your vocabulary and grammar structures or re-ordering a phrase or sentence.